tyhawkins/DockerStyleGuide/README.md

 ## ADD versus COPY

 Generally, you should use `COPY` when all you need to do is add files into the container, but it's also important to note `ADD` can extract archives **and** add from remote URLs.
-"The best use for ADD is local tar file auto-extraction into the image, as in `ADD rootfs.tar.xz /`" (directly from Docker's best practices).
+"The best use for ADD is local tar file auto-extraction into the image, as in `ADD rootfs.tar.xz /`" (lifted directly from Docker's best practices).